v-gb/ocamlmig/doc/using.md

   The replacement must be a path, not a general type (though a general type could presumably be supported with more work).

+- on open sum types constructor declaration, `exception A of int [@migrate {repl = B }]`.
+  Note the single `@` sign.
+The replacement must be a path, not a general expression, as this migration will be applied in patterns where arbitrary expressions would be quite difficult to support.

 - (experimental) on module declaration, `module M : ... [@@migrate { repl = Mnew }]`.
   The replacement must be a path, not a general expression, and these migrations attributes are only searched for with `ocamlmig mig -module-migration`.